Nachtalb/more-upload-stats/README.rst

 If the version number is above 3.1.0, continue to the next step.
 If not, update here: https://github.com/nicotine-plus/nicotine-plus/releases/latest/

-If you are on Linux you need Python 3.8+.
+If you are on Linux you need Python 3.9+ installed.

 Open Nicotine+ settings, go to *General > Plugins* and click *+ Add Plugins*.
 After that download the latest `release`_ and extract it into